joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/12/world/asia/death-toll-from-ferry-fire-in-the-philippines-rises-to-76.html

 **Anthropic C.E.O.
 Dario Amodei Calls for A.I.
 Slowdown**\
-`In a 3,800-word essay, Dario Amodei laid out the rapidly advancing capabilities of artificial intelligence and said there needed to be greater safety controls across the industry.`\
+`In an essay, the head of Anthropic laid out the rapidly advancing capabilities of artificial intelligence and said there needed to be greater safety controls across the industry.`\
 https://www.nytimes.com/2026/09/12/technology/anthropic-dario-amodei-ai-slowdown.html

 **The Most Anticipated Debut at NYFW**\